 Terrie E. Inder, M.D., Ph.D., has received a 2008 Distinguished Clinical Scientist Award from the Doris Duke Charitable Foundation.

-“Terrie Inder is an outstanding clinical investigator who bridges the gaps between basic neurobiology, translational medicine and health outcomes for our smallest and most vulnerable patients,” said Alan L. Schwartz, Ph.D., M.D., the Harriet B. Spoehrer Professor and head of Pediatrics.
+“Terrie Inder is an outstanding clinical investigator who bridges the gaps between basic neurobiology, translational medicine and health outcomes for our smallest and most vulnerable patients,” said Alan L. Schwartz, Ph.D., M.D., the Harriet B. Spoehrer Professor and head of pediatrics.

 Using sophisticated analysis of magnetic resonance imaging (MRI) scans, Inder can determine abnormalities in the brains of preterm infants born at 30 weeks gestation or less and assist in guiding families as to the risk for future disability.
-The outcomes of the MRI scans can also inform the physicians about the impact of treatment in the neonatal intensive care unit on brain development.
+The outcomes of the MRI scans also can inform the physicians about the impact of treatment in the neonatal intensive care unit on brain development.

-Inder earned a medical degree and a doctorate from the University of Otago in Dunedin, New Zealand.
+Inder earned a medical degree and doctorate from the University of Otago in Dunedin, New Zealand.
 She completed a residency in pediatrics at Dunedin Hospital, a newborn medicine fellowship at Christchurch Hospital/Otago Medical School and a residency in child neurology at Boston Children’s Hospital/Harvard Medical School.
 She joined the faculty at the School of Medicine in 2005.